Tax Planning

 Disclosure

 This article is for information purposes only and does not constitute financial advice.
-NI gaps, backpayment eligibility, qualifying year treatment and State Pension calculations depend on individual circumstances, residency and contribution history.
+National Insurance gaps, back payment eligibility, qualifying year treatment, and State Pension calculations depend on individual circumstances, residency, and contribution history.
 Professional advice should always be sought before making decisions about filling NI gaps or relying on State Pension entitlement.

 • Access and interpret your NI statement without confusion